 At St Joseph’s Catholic Primary School, we believe that language learning is extremely important.
 Learning a foreign language allows a greater and broader perspective on those who inhabit the world.
 At St Joseph’s, we offer French lessons to those in Years Three to Six.
 We seek to empower our children with an ability to communicate with those who live beyond English-speaking territories.
 We also serve to provide an insight into another culture with its rich and diverse traditions.

 Modern Foreign Languages is a popular subject at Primary level and we hope that the children’s initial studies at Primary level will enhance and prepare pupils for their studies of French at Secondary School level.
 They will build on the language that has been learned throughout Lower Key Stage Two and expand the range of French language that they can use.
 This involves learning grammatical structure and handling topics such as ‘Families’ and ‘Parts of the Body’.
-All assessment is through teacher assessment through the programme ‘La Jolie Ronde’ the author of which has worked closely with our school for many years in her role as School Improvement Advisor and who continues to offer training to our staff who teach the programme.

 St Joseph’s Catholic Primary School is very active in its work in embedding the teaching of inter-cultural understanding across the whole school curriculum.
 This can be seen through the very high quality work on display throughout school.